turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation.md

 - [ ] Facades read/write data from Models and Services as appropriate
 - [ ] Facades use POROs appropriately
 - [ ] Facades and Services are written well with private methods as appropriate
-- [ ] Code follows strong DRY and SRP design
+- [ ] Code follows DRY and SRP design
+- [ ] Exposed API routes utilize more than one version (ie, an endpoint exists as both /v1/ and /v2/ that do something slightly different)
 - [ ] Travis-CI is set up
 - [ ] Travis-CI deploys to Heroku

-Microservice 1
+Microservice 1 (0.77 points)
 - [ ] Exposed API routes are versioned well
+- [ ] Good serialization patterns are implemented to return JSON
+- [ ] Code follows DRY and SRP design
 - [ ] Exposed API routes utilize more than one version (ie, an endpoint exists as both /v1/ and /v2/ that do something slightly different)
 - [ ] Optimization techniques (ie, caching) are used within the code in some way
-- [ ] Good serialization patterns are implemented to return JSON
-- [ ] Code follows strong DRY and SRP design
 - [ ] Travis-CI is set up
 - [ ] Travis-CI deploys to Heroku

-Microservice 2
+Microservice 2 (0.77 points)
 - [ ] Exposed API routes are versioned well
+- [ ] Good serialization patterns are implemented to return JSON
+- [ ] Code follows DRY and SRP design
 - [ ] Exposed API routes utilize more than one version (ie, an endpoint exists as both /v1/ and /v2/ that do something slightly different)
 - [ ] Optimization techniques (ie, caching) are used within the code in some way
-- [ ] Good serialization patterns are implemented to return JSON
-- [ ] Code follows strong DRY and SRP design
 - [ ] Travis-CI is set up
 - [ ] Travis-CI deploys to Heroku